Prednisone withdrawal: Why taper down slowly?

 - Loss of appetite

-Prednisone is similar to cortisol, a hormone naturally made by your adrenal glands.
+Prednisone is like cortisol, a hormone naturally made by your adrenal glands.
 If you take prednisone for more than a few weeks, your adrenal glands decrease cortisol production.
-A gradual reduction in prednisone dosage gives your adrenal glands time to resume their normal function.
+A gradual reduction in prednisone dosage gives your adrenal glands time to resume their usual function.

 The amount of time it takes to taper off prednisone depends on the disease being treated, the dose and duration of use, and other medical considerations.
 A full recovery can take a week to several months.
 Contact your doctor if you experience prednisone withdrawal symptoms as you are tapering off the drug.